ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 > Scenario
 >
 >John received the 'Best Employee of the Year' award for his hard work at FakeCompany Ltd. Unfortunately, today John deleted some important files (typical John!).
-It’s your job to recover the deleted files and capture all the flags contained within!
+It’s your job to recover the deleted files and capture all the flags within!

 The file given is `recoverfiles.dd`.
-To begin, you need to gain an understanding of the structure of the disk image and the file system it contains.
+The first thing I needed to do was understand what's inside this disk image and its file system.

-The `mmls` command provides details about the disk image structure, indicating that:
+I used the `mmls` command to look at the structure of the disk image.
+Here’s what I found:

-- it has a DOS partition table with one partition.
+- The disk image uses a DOS partition table and has one partition.
-- the partition starts at sector 2048 and contains an Ext4 file system with a Linux operating system.
+- This partition starts at sector `2048` and it's where the Linux operating system is located.

 ```bash
 └─$ mmls recoverfiles.dd